Anders Svor: Life

 Svor was a farmer's son, the child of Rasmus Kristofer Svor (1835–1914) and Ragnhild Svor née Seljeset (1834–1902).
-He was born and raised at the Svor farm in Hornindal.
+He was born and raised at the Svor farm, just outside Grodås in Eid Municipality (later part of Hornindal Municipality, and since 2020, part of Volda Municipality).
 Already as a boy he showed unusual abilities in wood carving, which would be the start of his artist life.

 At the age of 17, he traveled to Kristiania (now Oslo), where he began as a woodcutter at the Hals Brothers piano factory.
 Later he became a student at the Royal Drawing School (now the Norwegian National Academy of Craft and Art Industry), where he studied under Julius Middelthun.
 At the age of 21 he went to Copenhagen, where he became a student at the Royal Danish Academy of Fine Arts and studied under Stephan Sinding and Vilhelm Bissen.

 Svor lived for a time in Paris, but settled in Kristiania, where he had his studio and residence.
 He lived alone and died on May 2, 1929.
 He is buried at Hornindal Church.

 In his native Hornindal, the Anders Svor Museum was opened in the village of Grodås in 1953.
 It contains about 450 works by the artist.